 Placing of idols in mosque led to litigations over disputed site: SC

-The incident of placing of idols inside the Babri Mosque in 1949, which was followed by attachment of the disputed land by a magisterial court, led to the filing of the first of five suits in connection with the controversial site, the Supreme Court noted on Saturday.
-In its historic verdict on the Ayodhya issue, the apex court said that the run-up to the incident saw the posting of a police picket at the site on November 12, 1949 due to communal tensions.
+The incident of placing of idols inside the Babri Mosque in 1949, which was followed by attachment of the disputed land by a magisterial court, led to the filing of the first of five suits in connection with the controversial site, the Supreme Court has said in its historic verdict on the Ayodhya land dispute.
+The apex court said that the run-up to the incident saw the posting of a police picket at the site on November 12, 1949, due to communal tensions.

-Thereafter, a letter was sent to Faizabad District Magistrate K K Nayar by the Superintendent of Police raising concerns that Hindus were likely to force an entry into the mosque to install idols there, the verdict said.
-Subsequently, the Waqf inspector gave a report stating that Muslims were being harassed by Hindus when they sought to pray in the mosque, a five-judge Constitution bench headed by Chief Justice Ranjan Gogoi recalled in Saturday's judgement.
+Thereafter, a letter was sent to Faizabad District Magistrate KK Nayar by the Superintendent of Police raising concerns that Hindus were likely to force an entry into the mosque to install idols there, the verdict said.
+Subsequently, the Waqf inspector gave a report stating that Muslims were being harassed by Hindus when they sought to pray in the mosque, a five-judge Constitution bench headed by Chief Justice Ranjan Gogoi recalled in its Saturday's judgment.

 The bench noted that Nayar, who was also the Deputy Commissioner of Faizabad, had, however, sent a communication dated December 6, 1949, to the Uttar Pradesh Home Secretary stating there was no need to give credence to Muslims' apprehensions over the mosque's safety.
 On the intervening night of December 22-23, 1949, a group of about 50-60 people broke open the locks of the mosque and placed idols of Lord Ram under the central dome, leading to registration of an FIR in connection with the incident.